 Consent holders are assessed each year on their environmental performance and on consent compliance.
 The performance is publicly reported.
 Overall ratings for consent holders in the 2018/2019 year were found to be 83% 'high' and 13% 'good'.
-Council reporting of individual 2018/2019 programmes is proceeding satisfactorily.
-A number of individual programmes had been merged for efficiency in 2017/2018, so while monitoring activities have increased overall, the number of programmes shows a reduction from previous years.
-There are additional ad hoc programmes for hydrocarbon exploration and development activities from time to time.
+Reporting of the 2017/2018 programmes was completed, with the final suite of annual reports presented to Council in April 2019.
+Ninety-seven annual reports together with four reports covering activities in the oil and gas exploration sector have been presented.
+A number of individual programmes had been merged for efficiency in 2017/2018, so while monitoring activities have increased overall, the number of programmes shows a reduction.
+There are additional programmes for hydrocarbon exploration and development activities from time to time.
 With the continuing downturn in the oil and gas exploration and production sector, it is likely that the number of compliance programmes and reports for this sector will remain at subdued levels.
 The dairy farm effluent system non-compliance rate in 2017/2018 was at a level slightly higher than the previous year, due to a wetter season, and reflected the need to maintain oxidation pond systems.
 Appropriate enforcement action has been undertaken in response to non-compliance.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE 100% of individual compliance monitoring programmes for all major consents designed, implemented and publicly reported upon (approximately 120 individual compliance monitoring programmes per annum) within the negotiated budgets and completed within nine months of the end of the monitoring period.
 The implementation of 113 individual compliance monitoring programmes for the 2019/2020 monitoring period is underway.
+The number of programmes has reduced as a number have been combined to improve efficiency.
 Overall the level of compliance monitoring on tailored monitoring programmes has remained static.
-118 individual scheduled compliance programmes were designed and implemented in the 2018/2019 year, the majority of which are reported on annually (during 2019/2020).
-By the end of December 2019, 34 annual programmes in 28 reports were published.
-No hydraulic fracturing and well site reports were completed as yet.
+118 individual scheduled compliance programmes were designed and implemented in the 2017/2018 year, the majority of which are reported on annually (during 2019/2020).
+By the end of September 2019, 10 annual programmes in 10 reports were published.
+No hydraulic fracturing and wellsite reports were completed as yet.
 Implement and report on 100% of recommendations arising from prior year's monitoring of resource consents subject to an individual compliance monitoring programme.
 Within each compliance monitoring annual report, recommendations from previous reports are set out and their implementation, via monitoring programme design and consent reviews, is reported upon.
 Implementation of every recommendation is reported within the relevant report.
 Implement annual programmes for 100% of resource consents for agricultural discharges and 90% of minor industries not otherwise subject to an individual compliance monitoring programme (approximately 3,300 inspections per annum).
-201 inspections of minor industrial operations have been completed.
+111 inspections of minor industrial operations have been completed.
 These inspections are to ensure good environmental practices are being achieved.
-580 annual dairy inspections have been completed.
+192 annual dairy inspections have been completed.